Chapter Seis | Dispatch to Gonzalez

 What does Gregg Abbott have to do with Twin Peaks?

 Everything.
-As the Governor, his signature would be required to get DPS cooperation to work with outside agencies on an under cover operation, using state funded assets and equipment.
+As the Governor, his signature would be required to get DPS cooperation to work with outside agencies on an undercover operation, using state funded assets and equipment.
 Or does this sort of event happen with multiple agencies and the DPS and the Governor is not notified?

 Let’s suppose this was an F.B.I. operation, as it appears to be.
 There are rules involved.
 Process, and steps, rules of procedure and funding.